thepegleg/thepegleg.github.io/README.md

 ## Overview

 thepegleg is a gaming website done differently.
-With a focus on providing unblocked games and tools, it ensures that users can enjoy their favorite games without restrictions.

 ## Features

-- **Pretty much unblockable:** Easily accessable from many access points
+- **Pretty much unblockable:** Easily accessable from many access points.
-- **Games:** Any game you can have on the web, it's on there
+- **Games:** Any game you can have on the web, it's on there.
-- **Links:** 1500+ links to proxies and games
+- **Links:** 1900+ links to proxies and games.
+- **ChatGPT:** Yep.
-- **Exploits:** Proxies and unblockers
+- **Exploits:** Proxies and unblockers, as well as whatever working exploits.
-- **Quick updates:** Ask for whatever, and we will try our best to put it on thepegleg
+- **Quick updates:** Ask for whatever, and we will try our best to put it on thepegleg.
-- **Ad free forever:** Nothing to distract you from your distractions, ever.
+- **Ad free forever:** There should be nothing to distract you from your distractions, ever.
 - **Really cool:** The website is really cool.

 ## How to access